-In response to Hurricane Harvey, Denbury also setup an Employee Emergency Fund.
+In response to the Hurricane Harvey disaster in 2017 which impacted some Denbury employees and their families, Denbury set up the Employee Emergency Fund.
 The program is intended to provide financial assistance to employees affected by catastrophic events or natural disasters.
 The fund is made up of contributions from employees which can be collected by items sold, fundraisers, or straight donations.
-Our employees made contributions to the Employee Emergency Fund from the sale of office furniture, art, laptops, t-shirts, and monetary donations to help those affected by Hurricane Harvey.
+Our employees have made contributions to the Employee Emergency Fund from the sale of office furniture, art, laptops, t-shirts, and monetary donations to help fellow employees in need.
+Since its creation, the Employee Emergency Fund has assisted employees in need as a result of: the Hurricane Harvey disaster, unexpected funeral arrangements, medical expenses, and flooded homes.

-Overall, Denbury and our employees raised over \$28,000 to help fellow employees impacted by Hurricane Harvey.
+Since the fund's inception, Denbury and our employees have raised over \$43,000 to help fellow employees impacted by catastrophic events or natural disasters.